 This is one of my favorite late-summer/early-fall dishes, with pozole (a.k.a. hominy, a delicious ingredient produced from dried maize kernels that have been treated with an alkali to make them more nutritious) and chiles evoking memories of warmer days, whilst beans and pumpkin get me in the mood for cozy fall and winter stews.

-“Three Sisters” refers to the three main agricultural crops of various indigenous groups in North America: winter squash, maize (corn) and climbing beans.
+“Three Sisters” refers to the three main agricultural crops of various indigenous groups in North America: winter squash, maize (corn), and climbing beans.
 These plants complement each other perfectly: The maize provides a structure for the beans to climb, eliminating the need for poles.
 The beans provide the nitrogen to the soil that the other plants use, and the squash spreads along the ground, blocking the sunlight and creating a microclimate to retain moisture in the soil.
-Nutritionally, corn, beans and squash contain complex carbohydrates, essential fatty acids and all nine essential amino acids.
+Nutritionally, corn, beans, and squash contain complex carbohydrates, essential fatty acids, and all nine essential amino acids.

-I frequently feel awe-struck by our ancestors’ instinctive nutritional knowledge – they didn’t need calorie trackers, randomized placebo-controlled trials and dietary guidelines to know what they should eat.
+I frequently feel awe-struck by our ancestors’ instinctive nutritional knowledge – they didn’t need calorie trackers, randomized placebo-controlled trials, and dietary guidelines to know what they should eat.
 This dish is super quick & easy to make and gets better after a day or two in the fridge.
 Adjust spiciness to taste.

-- ½ tbsp ground coriander
+- 1 tbsp ground coriander

-- 1/2 tbsp dried oregano
+- 1 tbsp dried oregano

 - ½ tsp salt

-- 1 tbsp fish sauce
+- 1 tbsp fresh lime juice

-- ½ cup cilantro coarsely chopped
+- 1 cup cilantro washed & coarsely chopped - incl. stems